 One of the most significant surprising perks of being in the military is the tax breaks available.
 For example, if you’re deployed to a combat zone, you’re entitled to a Combat Pay Exclusion.
 This means your earnings for that period are tax-free.
 Additionally, there are expenses you can deduct including Uniform Deduction, ROTC Allowances, and the Reservists Travel Deduction.

 These are just a few of the government perks you can expect for the sacrifice you are making for your country.
-The best idea would be to work with a tax expert to make sure all these benefits are in full effect for you and your family, or use a tax software like TurboTax that can help you figure out all the benefits and deductions you’re eligible for.
+The best idea would be to work with a tax expert to make sure all these benefits are in full effect for you and your family, or use tax software that can help you figure out all the benefits and deductions you’re eligible for.

 Serving in the military is a decision that will impact every aspect of your life.
 The sacrifices you make for this country are not discounted, and there are many significant opportunities that you can take advantage of to make things easier.